austinsamsel/hightops-blog/source/2016-03-08-what-has-inspired-me-so-far-in-2016.html.markdown

 I tend to do a lot digitally, but I thought this was cool to help with sketches.

 ### [Name That Color](http://chir.ag/projects/name-that-color/#6195ED)
-For stylesheet color variables that are less rigid.
+For stylesheet color variables to be namespaced more flexibly.

 ### [Accessibility](http://a11yproject.com/)
-All inclusive internet.
+More all-inclusive internet.

 ### [continuous visual integration](https://percy.io/)
-The problem with CSS is changes you make to one page can have disastrous consequences to another without your realizing it.
-Percy is a service for continuous integration testing with CSS.
+The problem with CSS is changes you make to one page can have unintended effects to another without your realizing it.
+Percy is a service for continuous integration testing with CSS so you know what changes.

 ### [Not using JQuery when you don't need to](http://www.sitepoint.com/jquery-vs-raw-javascript-2-css3-animation/)
 Equivalents in vanilla javascript that you can use instead of JQuery.
-I definitely tend to think in JQuery rather than Javascript when I'm writing presentational JS for static websites... its a nice to do without JQuery when practical.
+I tend to think in JQuery before Javascript when I'm writing presentational JS for static websites... its a nice to do without JQuery when its possible.

 ### [UI Examples](http://collectui.com/)
 When I need some quick inspiration for designing user interfaces.

 ### [Sketch App Sources](http://www.sketchappsources.com/)
-Great respository of resources for Sketch.
+Great repository of resources for Sketch.
 If you need some starter kits for wireframes or graphs/charts, this is a good place to go.

 ### [icon animations with mo.js](http://tympanus.net/Development/Animocons/)
 Obligatory codrops article.